 Ninety Percent of Prevention Clients Maintained Housing

 Eisenberg reported that more than 90 percent of veterans enrolled in prevention services were able to stay in their homes this year, while more than two thirds of those reaching out literally homeless were able to be placed in permanent housing.
 Keeping local veterans housed was largely due to support from Carrfour Supportive Housing, the state’s largest nonprofit housing developer, he said.
 Hundreds of extremely low-income veterans served by Operation Sacred Trust today live in Carrfour communities throughout Miami-Dade County.

-Jacob Torner, the local SSVF’s program’s Vice President of Operations, said that despite help from Carrfour and others, there’s an extreme shortage of low-income, affordable housing for local veterans.
-Nearly 200 veterans remain housed by Operation Sacred Trust in local hotels while a team of care managers help them navigate challenges to receiving increased benefits, job training, employment, and permanent, affordable housing, Torner said.
+Juan Flores, the local SSVF’s program’s Director of Engagement, said that despite help from Carrfour and others, there’s an extreme shortage of low-income, affordable housing for local veterans.
+Nearly 200 veterans remain housed by Operation Sacred Trust in local hotels while a team of care managers help them navigate challenges to receiving increased benefits, job training, employment, and permanent, affordable housing, Flores said.
 Vouchers issued by local housing authorities often in coordination with the Miami VA are the most important resource to keeping extremely low-income, disabled veterans from living on the streets, he said.